opdsbanasya/NamsteReact/Episode 2/README.md

 ```terminal
 npm install react react-dom
 ```
-- When we install React using npm, it will be added to the `node_modules` folder.
+- A Normal `JS` file does not have `import`/`export` than need to define the `type` attribute in `script` element in html.
+When we install React using npm, it will be added to the `node_modules` folder.
 You can import React and ReactDOM in your project using the following code:
 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';
 ```
 - `ReactDOM` is used to render the React elements in the DOM.
 - React Apps are fast but when we build large scale apps, we need lot more things instead of React.
 React is not only that making apps fast like bundler.

 ### BrowserList
 BrowserList is a configuration file that is used to specify the browser support of a project.
 It is used by the bundlers to compile the code according to the browser support.